 4V7A7401_1980x1297

-We have had two teachers here from India teaching the Jivana Yoga Programme which takes part two mornings on the weekends.
-They inspire and guide us in the areas of asana, pranayama, Samskrta, Yogic philosophy and Yogic cooking – but we also learn so much more by just being in their grace-filled presence.
+We have had two teachers here from India teaching the Jivana Yoga Programme, which takes place two mornings on the weekends.
+They inspire and guide us in the areas of asana, pranayama, Samskrta, Yogic philosophy, and Yogic cooking, but we also learn so much more by just being in their grace-filled presence.

-I have enjoyed cooking with Ganapati Aarya (the more senior teacher) as he is very organised and precise, so each recipe we cook is perfected down to how much liquid or grain of salt is required.
+I have enjoyed cooking with Ganapati Aarya (the more senior teacher).
+He is very organised and precise, so each recipe we cook is perfected down to how much liquid or grain of salt is required.
 He also imparts a softness, grace and calmness in any room he enters and in everything he does.
-At the beginning of each week, we sit and discuss which dish we will be cooking, the benefits of that dish and then a trial of that dish the next day, before cooking it again with the class on Sunday.
+At the beginning of each week, we sit and discuss which dish we will be cooking, the benefits of that dish and then a trial of that dish the next day before cooking it again with the class on Sunday.

 4V7A7294_1980x12974V7A7326_1980x12974V7A7325_1980x1297 (1) 4V7A7323_1980x1297

-These are just a few things I have learnt in his presence –
+These are just a few things I have learnt in Ganapati Aarya’s presence

-– always cook in a state of calm, quiet and good feeling, which will impart the same qualities in the food you will eat and serve to others.
+~ Always cook in a calm, quiet, and good feeling, imparting the same qualities to the food you eat and serve to others.

-– when passing a knife to others, always place on the ground or table, never directly in their hand as this can create quarrelling.
+~ When passing a knife to others, always place it on the ground or table, never directly in their hand, as this can create quarrelling.
+Never gift sharp items; if you do, ask for a minimal monetary exchange, i.e. fifty cents.

 4V7A7407_1980x1297